bradb423/nixos-hosts/README.md

 ![Desired Outcome](images/desired-outcome.png)

-I recently moved from Arch to NixOS, after trying to find a way to incorporate easily declare a configuration for my laptop.
+I recently moved from Arch to NixOS, after trying to find a way to easily declare a configuration for my laptop.
 If all goes well, the end result should look like the above.

 ## How to use

-- Clone this repository: `git clone https://github.com/bradb423/nixos-hosts.git && cd nixos-hosts`
+- Clone this repository:
+  `git clone https://github.com/bradb423/nixos-hosts.git && cd nixos-hosts`
 - Make sure you enter the right disk and bootloader information in `system-config/core/bootloader.nix` and `hardware-configuration.nix`.
 - Run the script: `./link.sh`
 - Then use the command `sudo nixos-rebuild switch` to take in the changes